-In the Netherlands, geocaching, the search for treasure with a GPS using geographical coordinates, is a rapidly growing recreational activity.
-An increasing number of caches (treasures) have also been placed, searched for and found in the municipality of Heerlen.
+In the Netherlands, geocaching, the search for treasure with a GPS by geographical coordinates, is a rapidly growing recreational activity.
+An increasing number of caches (treasures) have also been hidden, searched for and found in the municipality of Heerlen.

 Description

-The municipality of Heerlen is open to this fun and sporting activity.
+The Municipality of Heerlen is open to this fun and sporting activity.
 We do want to prevent nuisance and unsafe situations in the public area, neighborhoods or nature.
 You may place a cache without a permit/exemption.
 The municipality never gives permission for sticking or paneling trees.
-You must comply with a number of general rules.
-These rules can be found under the heading "conditions".
+You must follow a rules.

-You may place a cache if you follow the ground rules in the manual with the following additional conditions:
+You may place a cache if you follow the rules of the game:

-• You may not place caches on or on municipal trees without a permit (more information see tree ordinance).
+• You may not place caches on or attached to municipal trees without a permit.

 • The municipality does not take the presence of the cache into account when performing its duties.
 The municipality can and may (have) a cache removed if it is found to be causing damage or nuisance.
 The owner of the cache cannot hold the municipality liable for this.